conchoecia/odp/docs/README.md

 cd odp && make
 ```

+The installation launches a snakemake job that uses all available cores to compile the hidden markov models (HMMs) for the ALG orthologs.
+This process typically takes 2-4 hours when allowed 8 cores.

+### <a name="osreq"></a>Operating System Requirements

+This software is developed for a Linux environments only.
+It has been tested on Oracle Linux 9.4, and Ubuntu Linux 22.04.4 LTS.
+It is likely to work on other Linux distributions, but has not been tested on them.
+It is not likely to work on Windows or Mac OS X.

+Complete functionality benefits from, but is not required to have, jobs submitted to a SLURM cluster.

+We have no plans to support errors that come from running this software on Windows or Mac OS X.

 ### <a name="python"></a>Python Requirements

 Your active python environment must be python 3.
 This software is implemented in